-The Company conducts substantially all of its activities through, and all of its properties are held directly or indirectly by, Highwoods/Forsyth Limited Partnership (the "Operating Partnership").
-The Company is the sole general partner of the Operating Partnership and as of May 31, 1996, owned 82% of the partnership interests (the "Units") in the Operating Partnership and following the Offering will own approximately 87% of the Units.
+The Company conducts substantially all of its activities through, and all of its properties are held directly or indirectly by, the Operating Partnership.
+The Operating Partnership is controlled by the Company as its sole general partner and, as of September 30, 1996, the Company owned approximately 87.9% of the Units in the Operating Partnership.
 The remaining Units are owned by limited partners (including certain officers and directors of the Company).
-Each Unit may be redeemed by the holder thereof for cash or, at the Company's option, one share (subject to certain adjustments) of Common Stock.
+Each Unit may be redeemed by the holder thereof for the cash value of one share of Common Stock, or, at the Company's option, one share (subject to certain adjustments) of Common Stock.
 With each such exchange, the number of Units owned by the Company and, therefore, the Company's percentage interest in the Operating Partnership, will increase.

-In addition to owning the Highwoods Properties and the development land, the Operating Partnership also provides services associated with leasing, property management, real estate development, construction and miscellaneous tenant services for its properties as well as for third parties.
-The Company conducts its third-party fee-based services through two subsidiaries of the Operating Partnership, Highwoods Services, Inc. and Forsyth Properties Services, Inc. (the "Service Companies"), and Forsyth-Carter Brokerage, L.L.C. ("Forsyth-Carter Brokerage"), a joint venture with Carter Oncor International.
+In addition to owning the Properties and the Development Land, the Company provides leasing, property management, real estate development, construction and miscellaneous tenant services for the Properties as well as for third parties.
+The Company conducts its third-party fee-based services through Highwoods Services, Inc. and Forsyth Properties Services, Inc., which are subsidiaries of the Operating Partnership, and Forsyth-Carter Brokerage, L.L.C., a joint venture with Carter Oncor International.

-The Company was incorporated in Maryland in February 1994.
-Its executive offices are located at 3100 Smoketree Court, Suite 600, Raleigh, North Carolina 27604, and its telephone number is (919) 872-4924.
-The Company also maintains regional offices in the Piedmont Triad, Charlotte, Richmond and Nashville.
+The Company was formed in North Carolina in 1994.
+The Company's executive offices are located at 3100 Smoketree Court, Suite 600, Raleigh, North Carolina 27604, and its telephone number is (919) 872-4924.
+The Company also maintains regional offices in Winston-Salem, Greensboro and Charlotte, North Carolina; Richmond, Virginia; Nashville and Memphis, Tennessee; and Tampa and Boca Raton, Florida.

-BUSINESS STRATEGY
+OPERATING STRATEGY